Tomnng/tomnng.github.io/index.md

 ***Voice to speech converter written in Python***
 - Convert Englisk spoken words to texts.
 - Write converted texts to text files.

+###Work Experience

+Part time Canadian Tire Gas+ sale associate
+Canadian Tire Gas+
+April 2022 to the present
+- Assist customer with questions related to lotteries, gas and car accessories
+- Count inventory of items in store and handle cash register
+- Provide customer with great experiences and services

+Part time E-commerce Team Member
+Parian Logistic
+May 2020 to Jan 2022
+- Used computer to create shipping label for parcels for customer
+- Helped customer to track their parcels when they have questions
+- Packed customer's items for delivery
+- Sorted all items into separate order for each customer by warehouse scanner

+Full time Manager Assistant
+The Mobile Shop
+November 2017 to March 2020
+- Processed activation and hardware upgrade for Wireless Customer with multi cellphone carriers through carrier's website with carriers such as Bell, Rogers, Telus, Fido, Virgin Mobile, Lucky Mobile and Koodo
+- Solved the issues for customer with their bills or technical issue with their phones
+- Managed the team and prioritize tasks to reach the target of the store
+- Provided excellent customer services to customer to help them choose phone and plans
+- Responded to calls, emails of customers when they have questions
+- Prepared shipment for phone and accessories transfer between stores via FedEx